coreos/etcd-operator/doc/user/spec_examples.md

       awsSecret: <aws-secret-name>
 ```

+See [backup config](./backup_config.md) for how to set up S3 related configurations.

 ### Three members cluster that restores from previous PV backup

 If a cluster `cluster-a` was created with backup, but deleted or failed later on,